 Just like your firmware, you need to update your downloaded apps from time to time to keep up with the latest features and bug fixes.
 You will find that updated versions of apps run smoothly and efficiently than older versions and thus updating your we are bound to increase your processing speeds and gaming experience as the newer version go slow on system resources and cell drainage.
 These newer apps are also less likely to freeze or crash while running or cause a total system crash.
 The only downside to constantly updating your apps besides the cost you incur in data charges is that most apps are larger than their initial release versions and thus take up more space on your phone.

-6. Buy high-speed memory card
+6. Buy a high-speed memory card

 The memory card offers auxiliary storage for your phone where you can store data and apps.
-When your phone runs out of memory storage, you are likely to experience slow response and crashes more frequently.
+When your phone runs out of memory storage, you are likely to experience a slow response and crashes more frequently.
 However all memory cards are not created equal, some support high-speed read and write operations thus boosting the speed of your Android phone.
 Such memory cards are Class 6 or 10 and are the recommended cards to buy when you need to extend the storage space on your phone.

 7. Fewer widgets

 Widgets are one of the coolest features of Android with the ability to autorun at startup and keep running.
 Widgets can help you to keep track of time, weather, and diaries and extend controls for quick access to app features without necessarily having to launch apps from the menu.
 Be wary of using too many f these though because of the come a substantial memory cost.
-Then are always running in the background and you don’t even have to tap on them to launch them as they do so automatically.
-Although this is the beauty n it all, it is also the greatest challenge since they use up system resources and cause you phone to slow down considerably.
-Disabling several of these right away will free up vital memory space and instantly boost your processing speeds.
+They are always running in the background and you don’t even have to tap on them to launch them as they do so automatically.
+Although this is the beauty n it all, it is also the greatest challenge since they use up system resources and cause your phone to slow down considerably.
+Disabling several of these rights away will free up vital memory space and instantly boost your processing speeds.

 8. Avoid live wallpapers

 Live wallpapers are another attractive feature of the Android home screen that is just irresistible yet is a memory guzzler.
 High definition images and animation not only occupy a significant amount of space on your storage but also take up system resources in addition to draining your battery dramatically.it is not right to condemn all wallpapers though.
-Some smart apps take it easy on system resources and battery drainage but usually these are only a handful of them.
+Some smart apps take it easy on system resources and battery drainage but usually, these are only a handful of them.
 An overwhelming majority of poorly programmed live wallpaper apps seduce you at first but are not so beautiful once they start to take a toll on your user experience.

 9. Stop syncing

 Again sync is an excellent feature that can help you save your data to the cloud and synchronize your work so that you never lose a message to a crashed device or miss a notification.
-With this feature you do not have to worry about manually entering every contact once you get a new device.
-However, this app eats into you Android device’s performance by always checking f new notifications at a preset interval.
+With this feature, you do not have to worry about manually entering every contact once you get a new device.
+However, this app eats into your Android device’s performance by always checking f new notifications at a preset interval.
 Turning off sync completely will achieve a reasonable improvement but is not recommended.
 Only do so for some of the processes that you do not need and leave the necessary ones.
 As a heavy user though, you may enjoy the improved speed with the feature completely off.